anuragiiits/Divine-Cycles-Template/README.md

 # Divine-Cycles-Template

-A demo website built to show my skills for an intenship.
+A demo website built to show my web development skills for an intenship.
 Prebuilt CSS classes and JavaScript codes are extensively used in this project.